-* UPDATE * – Stephen has completed a reworking of the original orchestral score and a new recording now available on CD: RETURN TO WINE DARK SEA
+* UPDATE * – Stephen has completed a reworking of the original orchestral score and a new recording is now available on CD & Digital Download RETURN TO WINE DARK SEA

 The World Premiere of Stephen Caudel’s Guitar Symphony ‘Wine Dark Sea’ took place on 24 July 1983 at the Victoria Palace in London.
 Stephen wrote a set of ‘composer’s notes’ for the printed programme of that Premiere which give a valuable insight into how this unique work came into being ….

-“The question has been asked of me: “How did you come to write a symphonic rock poem or guitar symphony as some people refer to it?”
+“The question has been asked of me: “How did you come to write a guitar symphony?”
 The answer is simple.
 I didn’t.
 In a way, it wrote itself.

 Wine Dark Sea is a natural development in the life of a composer with such diverse influences as Jimi Hendrix, Gustav Mahler and Richard Wagner.
 It is a work created specifically to place classical/rock guitar music in a highly melodic form into the concert hall/theatre, much as Gershwin did with jazz piano music in the 1920’s and ’30’s.